Smith St and North Clinton St, Poughkeepsie, New York

 Equity in Safe Access

 Our analysis of crash data finds that many of our high-crash locations, whether for people driving, walking, or bicycling, are in focus areas or places with high shares of focus populations.
 Intersections and road segments of Route 9, the Route 44/55 arterials, and Main Street in the City of Poughkeepsie have some of the county’s highest crash rates and are also located in focus areas with high shares of Black, Hispanic, and low-income populations.
 Other streets in the City of Poughkeepsie, notably Garden, Mansion, Market, N. Clinton, N. White, and Washington, also have high crash rates and are in our identified focus areas.
-Additionally, Routes 9 and 9D and E. Main Street in the Village of Wappingers Falls, a focus area with the highest share of Hispanic residents in the county, also have high crash rates.
-And in Beacon, intersections along Main Street have high crash rates in a focus area with high shares of Black and Hispanic residents.
+Additionally, Routes 9 and 9D and E. Main Street in the Village of Wappingers Falls, a focus area with the second-highest share of Hispanic residents in the county, also have high crash rates.
+And in Beacon, intersections along Main Street have high crash rates in a focus area with relatively high shares of Black and Hispanic residents.

 These conditions suggest that safe access is unequal, and that many of our focus areas and populations suffer from safety burdens not present in other communities.
 This is especially troubling when it comes to walking and bicycling safety, as our most vulnerable residents – those who typically do not have access to a vehicle – often must travel or cross streets with high pedestrian and bicycle crash rates.